pgarnaut/linkrewrite/README.md

 Django app for generating and maintaining a list of links that can be rewritten by the server.
+This is probably not the best way to do it. :-)

 Eg.